poorigaly/CustomMiddleware/README.md

 3) Do something after the next middleware runs (e.g., log response time).

 The core middleware pattern (constructor with RequestDelegate, InvokeAsync, registration via UseMiddleware<>() or extension methods) remains the same in ASP.NET Core

+Custom middleware in ASP.NET Core can be implemented by defining a class with an Invoke or InvokeAsync method that takes HttpContext as a parameter and returns a Task.
+This class is then registered in the application’s request pipeline within the Configure method in Startup.cs using the UseMiddleware<T> extension method, where T is your custom middleware class.
+Custom middleware can perform various tasks such as logging, request/response modification, authentication, etc.